wombus23/AI-Fashion-stylist/README.md

 ## 🎯 Usage

-### Basic Conversation
+### Ask Fashion Questions

-Simply type your fashion question in the chat box:
+Simply type your question in the chat box:

 ```
-"What should I wear to a summer wedding?"
+💬 "What should I wear to a summer wedding?"
-"Help me organize my closet"
+💬 "Help me organize my closet"
-"What colors go well with navy blue?"
+💬 "What colors go well with navy blue?"
 ```

-### Example Questions
+### Quick Start Examples

-Click any of the example questions in the sidebar to get started quickly:
+Click any example question in the sidebar:

-- 💡 What should I wear to a summer wedding?
+- 👔 What should I wear to a summer wedding?
-- 💡 How do I build a capsule wardrobe?
+- 🗂️ How do I build a capsule wardrobe?
-- 💡 What colors match with olive green?
+- 🎨 What colors match with olive green?
-- 💡 Help me organize my closet efficiently
+- 📦 Help me organize my closet efficiently
-- 💡 What's trending in fashion this season?
+- ✨ What's trending in fashion this season?
-- 💡 Business casual outfit ideas?
+- 💼 Business casual outfit ideas?

-### Clear Chat History

-Use the "🗑️ Clear Chat History" button in the sidebar to start a fresh conversation.

 ---